-If The Legacy Academy does not administer tests with the County, The Legacy Academy hereby grants authority to the State of California to provide a copy of all test results directly to the County as well as The Legacy Academy.
-Test results for the prior year, if not provided directly to the County by the State, will be provided by The Legacy Academy to the County no later than 30 days after receipt of said results.
+If The Legacy Academy does not administer tests with the County Office of Education, The Legacy Academy hereby grants authority to the State of California to provide a copy of all test results directly to the County as well as The Legacy Academy.
+Test results for the prior year, if not provided directly to the County by the State, will be provided by The Legacy Academy to the County Office of Education no later than 30 days after receipt of said results.